Chemical and Biological Engineering, Materials Science and Engineering, Physics and Astronomy, Neuroscience, Ames Laboratory

 ACS Applied Nano Materials

-We report on the assembly of polymer-grafted nanostructures at the vapor/aqueous interface and in bulk solutions by using synchrotron X-ray diffraction methods.
-Triangular- and octahedral-shaped gold nanostructures are synthesized and grafted with polyethylene glycol (referred to as PEG-AuNTs and PEG-AuNOh, respectively) and their suspensions are manipulated with salts, (poly)electrolytes that induce interpolymer complexation and HCl to achieve organized assemblies.
-The assemblies at the vapor/liquid interface are explored by X-ray reflectivity and grazing incidence small angle X-ray scattering.
-Results show that the PEG-AuNTs and PEG-AuNOh populate the interface, with some degree of orientation with respect to the liquid surface.
-The resulting assemblies can be tuned by regulating electrolyte and pH levels of the suspensions.
-Similar tuning also creates three dimensional assemblies that are revealed with solution small angle X-ray scattering.
-In addition to controlling the 3D aggregates by regulating the (poly)electrolytes and pH levels, we show that raising the temperature of the suspensions from 20 to above 50 $^o$C induces and even improves ordering of the tunable assemblies.
+We report on the assembly of polymer-grafted nanostructures at the vapor/aqueous interface and in bulk solutions using synchrotron X-ray diffraction methods.
+Triangular- and octahedral-shaped gold nanostructures are synthesized and grafted with poly(ethylene glycol) (referred to as PEG-AuNTs and PEG-AuNOh, respectively), and their suspensions are manipulated with salts, (poly)electrolytes that induce interpolymer complexation and HCl to achieve organized assemblies.
+The assemblies at the vapor/liquid interface are explored by X-ray reflectivity and grazing-incidence small-angle X-ray scattering.
+Results show that PEG-AuNTs and PEG-AuNOh populate the interface, with some degree of orientation with respect to the liquid surface.
+The resulting assemblies can be tuned by the regulating electrolyte and pH levels of the suspensions.
+Similar suspension manipulations also induce three-dimensional assemblies that are revealed with solution small-angle X-ray scattering.
+In addition to controlling the three-dimensional (3D) aggregates by regulating the (poly)electrolytes and pH levels, we show that raising the temperature of the suspensions from 20 to above 50 degrees C induces and even improves the ordering of the assemblies.
 Our findings provide tools that can be used to assemble and orient anisotropic nanostructures for potential applications in photonics and plasmonics.

 American Chemical Society